libkeepass/pykeepass/README.rst

 **add_binary** (data, compressed=True, protected=True)

 where ``data`` is bytes.
 Adds a blob of data to the database.
-The attachment reference must still be added to an entry (see below).  ``compressed`` only applies to KDBX3 and ``protected`` only applies to KDBX4.
+The attachment reference must still be added to an entry (see below).  ``compressed`` only applies to KDBX3 and ``protected`` only applies to KDBX4 (no effect if used on wrong database version).
 Returns id of attachment.

 **delete_binary** (id)